ngParty/Angular1-scaffold/README.md

 import * as _ from 'lodash';
 ```

-You can include your type definitions in this file until you create one for the typings registry see [typings/registry](https://github.com/typings/registry)
+You can include your type definitions in this file until you create one for the @types npm registry

 ### Proposed File structure